Jobeer1/Luister-Mooi/README.md

    - Yamnet is a model available on TensorFlow Hub and is licensed under the Apache License 2.0.
    - For more information, visit the Yamnet model page on TensorFlow Hub: [Yamnet License](https://tfhub.dev/google/yamnet/1)

+### Acknowledgements
+We would like to extend our heartfelt gratitude to the incredible teams and individuals who have contributed to the development and training of Yamnet:

+- **Google Research Team**:
+  - The brilliant minds at Google Research have made significant contributions to the field of machine learning and sound classification.
+Their dedication to advancing AI technology has made Yamnet a powerful tool for sound recognition and classification.
+  - For more information about their work, visit the [Google Research Page](https://research.google.com/).

+- **TensorFlow Hub**:
+  - TensorFlow Hub has provided a valuable platform for sharing and accessing pre-trained machine learning models, including Yamnet.
+Their efforts have made it easier for developers and researchers to leverage advanced models and integrate them into their projects.
+  - For more information, visit the [TensorFlow Hub](https://tfhub.dev/).

+- **Open Source Community**:
+  - The open-source community has played a vital role in the continuous improvement and support of Yamnet.
+We appreciate the collaboration, feedback, and contributions from developers and researchers worldwide.

+- **Supportive Community**:
+  - We are grateful for the support and encouragement from our peers, mentors, and the larger AI community.
+Your insights and feedback have been invaluable in shaping and refining our project.

+This project would not have been possible without the collective efforts of these exceptional teams and individuals.
+Thank you for your dedication and contributions to the field of machine learning and sound classification.